the-official-zombia-experts-team/black-lives-zombia-afker/README.md

 # black lives zombia afker 24/7

-this is basically just a fancy word for a single filler that's sent to a base that stays in the base 24/7 to afk for you. just run this code on a vps that stays 24/7 and send the filler to your base and do not close the script and it will automatically afk for you (assuming it doesn't disconnect)
+this is basically just a fancy word for a single alt that's sent to a base that stays in the base 24/7 to afk for you. just run this code on a vps that stays 24/7 and send the filler to your base and do not close the script and it will automatically afk for you (assuming it doesn't disconnect)

 ## how to use script